rokucommunity/rooibos/docs/index.md

 ## Generate code coverage

-THIS FEATURE IS NOT YET AVAILBALE - I WILL REENABLE THIS IN ROOIBOS 4.2
+**THIS FEATURE IS NOT YET AVAILBALE - I WILL REENABLE THIS IN ROOIBOS 4.2** : If you want it sooner, I can tell you how to implement it - it's a cpl hours of work, I don't have time for right now.

 Rooibos can measure and report the test coverage your unit tests are producing.